Below is a text only representation of the Patient Information Leaflet (ePIL).

 Do not breast-feed while taking this medicine.
 This is because it is not known if Rozlytrek can pass over into breast milk and could therefore harm your baby.

-Rozlytrek may affect your ability to drive or use machines.
+Rozlytrek may affect your ability to drive, ride a bicycle, or use machines.
 Rozlytrek may cause you to:

 have blurred vision